Things on this page are fragmentary and immature notes/thoughts of the author. Please read with your own judgement!

 Sub Commands¶

-You can define sub-commands using flag.NewFlagSet
+You can define sub-commands using flag.NewFlagSet.

 However,

-does not automatically generate help docs for sub-commands defined
+flag does not automatically generate help docs for sub-commands defined

-(which is not as convenient as argparse
+(which is not as convenient as argparse in Python).

 One way to improve the default behavior here

-is to overwrite the -h
+is to overwrite the -h option for the main command

-and print help documentation on sub-commands when -h
+and print help documentation on sub-commands when -h is specified.

 Below is such an example.